AnthonyCorrado/DynamicTicTacToe/README.md

 ## Game Play

 The match is based on a game clock.
+The board consists of 24 playable squares, with only nine active at a time.
 After a set period of time the game board gradually begins to move.
 Players alternate turns placing their marker in the 9-block active grid in attempts to score 3-in-a-row.
 Unlike traditional TTT, the game does not end after a score.
-The players receive a point and the game continues.
+The player receives a point and the game continues.
 Points can be score regardless of whether all three squares are active at the time.

 The match consists of two rounds.
 The first moves at a slower pace from left to right with the focus being on deeper strategy.
 The second round increases the speed and the board now goes 'down and back'.
 Quick thinking is the requisite for round 2.